Table of Contents[Hide][Show]

 My family all loves giraffes, so we were so excited when they began offering a giraffe-themed overnight program in 2017.
 The “Twiga Overnights” take place in brand new, incredible tents.
 The public giraffe viewing area is across the enclosure, so the site where the overnight is held is totally secluded.

 Our overnight programming began with a “zoo walk,” which included behind-the-scenes locations.
 We toured some of the zoo’s animal kitchens and learned interesting facts about zookeeper jobs.
 The zoo was empty except for some overnight staff, which was super cool.
-You can read all about our adventure (including what may just be the worst job in the entire city of Cincinnati!) here.

 Along the way, the staff brought out a few animals for us to meet.
 We especially loved hanging out with two flamingos, Hula and Tango.
 (All of the zoo’s flamingos are named after dances, which I find adorable.)